logo

 Nicole’s adoptive parents raised her without regard for her race, insisting, “Of course we don’t think of you as Asian” (31).
 As Nicole notes, her adoptive parents “wanted to ignore the fact that I was the product of people from the other side of the world, unknown foreigners turned Americans.
 To them, I was not the daughter of these immigrants at all: by adopting me, my parents had made me one of them” (31).

 The colorblindness of Nicole’s parents, though well-meaning, was problematic for two reasons: First, it cut Nicole off from her heritage, and second, it was at odds with the treatment she received outside the home, in her predominantly white community.
 Nicole writes: “Caught between my family’s ‘colorblind’ ideal and the obvious notice of others, perhaps it isn’t surprising which made me feel safer—which I preferred and tried to adopt as my own” (32).
+It was not until Nicole was in her early twenties that she began questioning her parents’ race-blind approach to childrearing.
+As for her parents, they were never warned of the unique challenges of adopting across racial and cultural lines.
+Rather, their colorblindness reflected the ideals they had grown up with in the second half of the 20th century.

 blurred text